Jackafur/sm64-lua-mod/README.md

 ## Contributing

 Submit issues or pull requests on GitHub to improve the mod.
+Also just so you know I have no idea wtf Im doing.
+So be paitnet with me.

 ## License